aaron-david-hughes/graphical-csv-processor-be/README.md

 **Exceptions if:**

-*   Any column1 or, if literal is true, value cannot be [identified](#user-content-identifying-columns)
+*   Any column1 or, if literal is false, value cannot be [identified](#user-content-identifying-columns)
 *   New name header is not [valid](#user-content-valid-columns-names)
 *   Any non-empty cell in the columns specified cannot be parsed to double